brightmart/bert_language_understanding/README.md

 1. why we need self-attention?

+self-attention a new type of network recently gain more and more attention. traditonally we use

+rnn or cnn to solve problem. however rnn has a problem in parallel, and cnn is not good at model position sensitive tasks.

+self-attention can run in parallel, while able to model long distance dependency.

-2. what is multi-head self-attention, what does q,k,v stand for? add something here.
+2. what is multi-heads self-attention, what does q,k,v stand for? add something here.

+mulit-heads self-attention is a self-attention, while it divide and project q and k into serveral different subspace,

+then do attention.

+q stand for question, k stand for keys. for machine translation task, q is previous hidden state of decodes, k represent

+hidden states of encoder. each of element of k will compute a similiarity score with q. and then softmax will be used

+to do normalize score, we will get weights. finally a weighted sum is computed by using weights apply to v.

+but in self-attention scenario, q,k,v are all the same, as the representation of input sequences of a task.

-3. what is position-wise feedfoward?
+3. what is position-wise feedfoward? it is a feed forward layer, also called fully connected(FC) layer. but since in Transformer, all the input and output of

+layers are sequence of vectors:[sequence_length, d_model]. we usually do FC to a vector of input. so we do it again,

+but different time step has its own FC.

 4. what is the main contribution of BERT?

+while pre-train task  already exist for many years, it introduce a new way(so called bi-directional) to do language model

+and use it for down stream task. as data for language model is everywhere. it proved to be powerful, and hence it reshape

+nlp world.

 5. why author use three different types of tokens when generating training data of masked language model?

+the authors believe that in fine-tuning stage there is no [MASK] token. so it mismatch between pre-train and fine-tuning.

+it also force the model to attention all the context information in a sentence.

-6. what made BERT model tp achieve new state of art result in language understanding tasks?
+6. what made BERT model to achieve new state of art result in language understanding tasks?
+Big model, Big computation, and most importantly--New algorithm Pre-train the model using free-text data.

 ## Toy Task